taeyang91/assessment/README.md

 ### **Additional Notes:**

-- The candidate can use any language supported by AWS Lambda (e.g., Node.js, Python, Go).
+- The candidate must use Node.js for one Lambda and Python for the other.
+- The code should be production level code and not a "prove of concept".
 - Using AWS Free Tier eligible services to minimize any costs.
 - The candidate should complete the assessment within 6- 10 Calendar days.

 ---

-By structuring the assessment this way, you'll evaluate both the candidate's technical skills and their ability to document and explain their work effectively.